What does it mean when you have premature ventricular contractions (PVC’s) but also a zero calcium score and normal heart structure?

 Can the presence of the PVC’s still be indicative of something bad?

-I asked this question to cardiologist David N. Smith, MD, a board certified cardiologist with Dynamic Health in Charlotte, NC.
+I asked this question to cardiologist David N. Smith, MD, a board certified cardiologist with Premier Cardiovascular Care and Wellness in SC.

 Dr. Smith explains as follows, “The risk from PVC’s are related to risk of a heart rhythm abnormality that makes it difficult for blood flow and, in certain families, elevates the risk that the electrical system of the heart will become chaotic.”